nixworks/public/news/2016/02/21/index.md

 ##### European migrant crisis
 ### [Greece claims that Macedonia has closed its borders to migrants from Afghanistan. ](/news/2016/02/21/greece-claims-that-macedonia-has-closed-its-borders-to-migrants-from-afghanistan.md)
-_Context: European migrant crisis, Republic of Macedonia, Greece, Afghanistan_
+_Context: European migrant crisis, Afghan, Greece, Republic of Macedonia_

 ##### Insurgency in the Maghreb (2002-present)
 ### [Germany is considering sending troops to Tunisia to help train the Tunisian Army in the fight against Islamist militants, particularly ISIL who control territory in neighboring Libya. ](/news/2016/02/21/germany-is-considering-sending-troops-to-tunisia-to-help-train-the-tunisian-army-in-the-fight-against-islamist-militants-particularly-isil.md)
-_Context: Islamists, Tunisia, Libya, German, ISIL, army, Insurgency in the Maghreb (2002-present)_
+_Context: army, Tunisia, Libya, ISIL, German, Islamists, Insurgency in the Maghreb (2002-present)_

 ##### Syrian Civil War peace process
 ### [U.S. Secretary of State John Kerry says a tentative ceasefire agreement reached with Russian Foreign Minister Sergey Lavrov is now being presented to the opposing forces. ](/news/2016/02/21/u-s-secretary-of-state-john-kerry-says-a-tentative-ceasefire-agreement-reached-with-russian-foreign-minister-sergey-lavrov-is-now-being-pre.md)